 - What level of autonomy should be given to agents in a large operation?
 How does this change as the environment, enemy, and resources evolve?

 - What is the optimal teaming formulation (crewed, uncrewed, crewed-uncrewed) to complete an objective?
 How does this change as the environment, enemy, and resources evolve?
-How is the trade-off between completing this mission vs. reserving resources for future engagements made?
+How is the trade-off between successfully completing this mission vs. reserving resources for future engagements made?

 Spacecraft Autonomy Solutions